smarts-project/smarts-project.github.io/_pages/main-page.md

 ### Results

+The competition objective is to train a single policy capable of controlling single-agent or multi-agent to complete different driving tasks in various scenarios.

 #### Track 1

-(a) Objective is to train a single policy capable of controlling single-agent or multi-agent to complete different driving tasks in various scenarios.
-(b) Any method such as reinforcement learning, offline reinforcement learning, behaviour cloning, generative models, predictive models, etc, may be used to develop the policy.
+Any method such as reinforcement learning, offline reinforcement learning, behaviour cloning, generative models, predictive models, etc, may be used to develop the policy.

 | Rank        | Team        | Solution    | Explanation |
 | ----------- | ----------- | ----------- | ----------- |